 On Monday we bought my wife a newer “used” car.
 She drove her previous car, which was a 1998 Honda Accord, for about 3 years and it was time to replace it.
 I know firsthand that buying a used car can be frustrating, so here are some tips to make the process better:

-1. Sales tax – A dealer is obligated to charge you sales tax, where a private party is not (at least this is true in Arizona).
+A dealer is obligated to charge you sales tax, where a private party is not (at least this is true in Arizona).
 If you were to buy a $5000 car and add 9.3% sales tax, that is an extra $465.
+This definitely makes buying from a private party more appealing.

 Ask the Right Questions

-These should give you a good basis on making an educated buying decision.
+These questions should give you a good basis on making an educated buying decision so that you don’t get ripped off.

 Do Your Research